fnalways/terminus-docs/docs/overview/protocol/overview.md

 Typically, the protocol ecosystem comprises four roles:

-- Protocol: The initiator of the project, the standard setter, the developer of core services
+- **Protocol**: The initiator of the project, the standard setter, the developer of core services.
-- Provider: Provides hardware to run the protocol's core services, ensuring the operation of the protocol network.
+- **Provider**: Provides hardware to run the protocol's core services, ensuring the operation of the protocol network.
   - In the context of blockchain, such roles are known as miners.
   - In federated networks, such as Mastodon, they are called relays.
   - In BitTorrent (BT) networks, trackers assume a similar role.

   We refer to them all as service providers.

-- Application: Applications developed based on the protocol, which communicate through providers or Peer-to-Peer communication.
+- **Application**: Applications developed based on the protocol, which communicate through providers or peer-to-peer communication.
-- User: The entities that use the above services and inject funds or resources into the ecosystem
+- **User**: The entities that use the above services and inject funds or resources into the ecosystem.

 The protocol ecosystem competes with existing Web2 platforms for users' limited attention, time, and money.

 If a massive number of users choose a certain protocol ecosystem, then the funds that previously circulated in Web2 platforms would flow into the protocol ecosystem in various ways, and everything else would prosper.